 This part of the iSHARE scheme is considered normative and is therefore compliant with RFC 2119.

-Reports are meant to monitor both compliance to the service level agreements and the (growing) use of the iSHARE network, as described in the management reporting process.
+Reports are meant to monitor both compliance to the service level agreements and the (growing) use of the iSHARE network, as described in the management reporting process (see page 180).

 The following will be reported on (non-exhaustive):